Welcome, Prospective Students!

 - Discover opportunities for ministry, spiritual formation, and cross-cultural dialogue

 You will be our guest for meals, lodging, and events.

 If you will be visiting our campus as a Seminar participant by yourself, your only cost will be for transportation to and from Princeton.

-If you are considering Seminary for the first time and would like to register for one of our Princeton Seminars, please complete our Information Request Form online.
-Please be sure to provide an email address that you check regularly as this is how we will contact you to confirm your registration. *Please note that registration for these events is not yet available; however, we will be happy to add you to our list of people to contact when registration becomes available.
+If you are considering Seminary and would like to register for one of our Princeton Seminars, please complete our Information Request Form online.
+Please be sure to provide an email address that you check regularly as this is how we will contact you to confirm your registration.
+The dates and sample schedule of the Seminar events are listed below.

-Please note that Registration will be accepted for only one of the following events:
+We ask that you only register for one of the following events:

 ||Event Registration in the lobby of The Erdman Center.

 ||Opening Worship in Miller Chapel

 ||Dinner with Student Hosts in the Private Dining Room of Mackay Campus Center

 ||Discerning Your Call in the Cooper Conference Room of The Erdman Center